Marianne North: Career

-At Charles Darwin's suggestion, North went to Australia in 1880, and for a year painted there and in New Zealand.
+At Charles Darwin's suggestion, North went to Australia in 1880 and for a year painted there and in New Zealand.
 On her return, she presented Darwin the shrub 'Australian Sheep' (Raoulia eximia) as a gift and showed him her Australian pictures.
 Her paintings of Banksia attenuata, B. grandis and B. robur were highly regarded.
 Her gallery at Kew was opened in 1882.
-On display for the opening of the gallery were 800 oil on cardboard paintings, which represented twenty years of North's life and travels.
+On display for the opening of the gallery were 800 oil on cardboard paintings, which represented 20 years of North's life and travels.

-In 1883, after a visit to South Africa, during which trip she called on the botanical artist Katharine Saunders, an additional room was opened at the Kew gallery, and in 1884–1885 North worked in the Seychelles and in Chile.
-When ill-health curtailed her travelling she moved to Alderley, Gloucestershire where she died on 30 August 1890 and is buried in the local churchyard.
+In 1883, after a visit to South Africa, during which trip she called on the botanical artist Katharine Saunders, an additional room was opened at the Kew gallery, and in 1884–85 North worked in the Seychelles and in Chile.
+When ill health curtailed her travelling she moved to Alderley, Gloucestershire, where she died on 30 August 1890 and is buried in the local churchyard.

 Legacy

-The scientific accuracy with which she documented plant life in all parts of the world, before photography became a practical option, gives her work a permanent value.
+The scientific accuracy with which North documented plant life in all parts of the world, before photography became a practical option, gives her work a permanent value.
 Plant species named in her honour include Areca northiana, Chassalia northiana, Crinum northianum, Kniphofia northiae, Nepenthes northiana, and the genus name Northia.

 Kew Gardens claims that the North Gallery (situated in the east section of the gardens) is "the only permanent solo exhibition by a female artist in Britain".
 In 2008 Kew obtained a substantial grant from the National Lottery, which enabled it to mount a major restoration of both the gallery and the paintings inside.
 On 26 September 2016, the television channel BBC Four broadcast Kew's Forgotten Queen.
-The documentary told the story of North's life.
+The documentary tells the story of North's life.